Your Back-to-School Resource Hub

 Grab your pencils and get ready to take notes because FARE is here to help you fill your backpack with renewed confidence as you take on the new school year.

 Getting ready for school can be overwhelming.
-FARE has compiled a list of who to talk to, what documents you need and how to best prepare you and your child with food allergies for a confident return to school this year.
+FARE has compiled lists of who to talk to, what documents you need, and how to best prepare you and your child with food allergy for a confident return to school this year.

 We’re In This Together